Paracasual/project07-qa/README.md

-# Project - RESTful HTTP Request Testing Suite
+# Urban Grocer - RESTful HTTP Request Testing Suite

 This project provides a series of RESTful HTTP request test suites designed to validate API responses.
 For each HTTP method (`GET`, `POST`, `PUT`, and `DELETE`), two types of tests are conducted: